There are three main reasons why student status maybe terminated:

-Attach your statement and evidence to your form and submit it to the:
+Attach your statement and evidence to your form and submit it to your Hub.

 Below are some tips for you to keep in mind when you are writing your statement:

-- Supply any original documentation you have to verify that you don’t owe any fees
+- Supply any original documentation you have to verify that you do not owe the University any fees.

-Explain why you didn’t submit coursework or sit exams etc. and if you did complete some assessments - then explain how your circumstances affected your ability to do well.
-If you didn’t make use of the Mitigating Circumstances; Exceptional Coursework Extension Process or other appeals or get help from your PAT/PAA or Course Leader then you need to explain why you didn’t make use of these routes of help.
+Explain why you didn’t submit your coursework or sit your exams.
+If you didn’t make use of the Mitigating Circumstances or Exceptional Coursework Extension Process, or get help from your Academic Mentor or Course Leader, then you need to explain why you didn’t make use of these options.

 If you have been terminated for low or non-attendance then your statement needs to particularly focus on what prevented you from attending and why you didn't contact the University or Faculty about it.
 Explain why you didn’t make use of requesting an authorised absence or intermit.
 If you did communicate why you have been absent then make sure to provide evidence of this.